kotfranek/TraceLog/README.md

 - milliseconds based timestamping
 - output to file, console or via UDP
 - ready for custom output backend
+- support for the assertion mechanism with file name and line number
 - Java UDP log-viewer available soon

 ## Dependencies